War and Roses 1470: The Kingmaker

 +2 Attack rating bonus in Personal Combat.

 Sir Henry was captured in this battle and imprisoned by the Yorkists for exactly one year.
 Holland fought at the Battle of Ludford Bridge in 1459 where he killed two men-at-arms in the melee.
 The Duke of Exeter was also at the Battle of Wakefield in 1460 where he fought Sir Edmund Mitchill in single combat, capturing him following their tilt.
 The Duke of Exeter also fought at the Second Battle of St. Albans, Mortimer’s Cross, and at the Battle of Towton in March of 1461 where he was wounded two times in the snow and blood on Palm Sunday but still killed half a dozen men by his own hand.
 He fled first to Scotland and then exile in France following Towton and his attainder for treason.
-Sir Henry is married to Lady Anne of York, the eldest daughter of Richard the Duke of York, as such he is the brother-in-law to King Edward IV although is and remains a Committed Lancastrian.
+Sir Henry is married to Lady Anne of York, the eldest daughter of Richard the Duke of York, as such he is the brother-in-law to King Edward IV although he is and remains a Committed Lancastrian.